SerpentBit/ovl/English/ovl/Vision/Constructer (__init__).md

 ```
 center of the contour * (2000 / (width / height))  = direction the robot needs to turn/ move to
 ```
 Why is that you might ask?
-0 to 2000 are the possible values for this calculation. -1 to 1 are the possible turning factors for motors in the WPILib API So the more the object is to the right side of the image it means the robot is in an angle to the left and needs to turn to the right and vice versa.
+0 to 2000 are the possible values for this calculation. -1 to 1 is the standard set of values.
+If you want a different set of values you may get it by creating your own directions function.

 It is reccommended to create your own directions function depending on your needs.
-There are many useful functions in the ContourMixin submodule, you can find it [here]().
+There are many useful functions in the `Geometry` submodule, you can find it [here](https://github.com/1937Elysium/Ovl-Python/tree/master/English/ovl/Geometry).
 Additional rescoures can be found [here](https://docs.opencv.org/3.0-beta/doc/py_tutorials/py_imgproc/py_contours/py_table_of_contents_contours/py_table_of_contents_contours.html)

 ### *7.Sending the data to the RoboRIO*
-`Parameters: connection_dst -> str  ip or hostname, port -> int 0 to 65535, failed_value -> str`
+`Parameters: connection_dst -> str  ip or hostname, port -> int 0 to 65535 or a key in the SmartDashboard table, failed_value -> str`
-`table -> tuple of the table and the key (TableName, Key) default is ('SmartDashboard', 'VisionResult') ` Sending data to the RoboRIO is done by using the function `send_to_destination`, but before we send we need to connect to it.
+Sending data to the RoboRIO (or any other destination) is done by using the function `send_to_destination`, but before we send we need to connect to it.
-The connection is a udp socket.
-You can connect using a hostname or an IP.
+The connection can be a udp socket, a NetworkTables connection and in the future Serial and BlueTooth connections as well.
+When connecting with a static IP (of the kind 10.xx.xx.2) the NetworkTables protocol will be used, And the value will be posted to the key passed through the port parameter to the SmartDashboard table that is shared by all components connected to your RoboRIO.

 ```
-Vision(..., roborio_name='roboRIO-1937-FRC', port=61937)
+Vision(..., connection_dst='10.19.37.2', port='vision_result')
 ```

-The code written above is an example for udp connection with the RoboRIO Controller, currently only udp connections are supported, in an upcoming patch more diverse connection types for non-FRC Uses as well.

-When connecting with a static IP (using networktables) and will publish to the table parameter, table is a

-## *A bit about connections*
-Netork connections work like real like addresses: Your the street you live in, your house number, country and city are the IP address or in the Roborio's case the host name - basically a name identifiying the RoboRIO in the network.
-Port is essentially the apartment number in the building you live in, many connections can occur at once, so the port number is the identifier of the application.
-Wondering what number to pick?
-It's pretty arbitrary I recommend 6+ your team's number as you can see in the example above `10.19.37.2` is Elysium's roboRIO static IP (Set yours to `10.XX.XX.2` when XXXX us your tean number).
-For example if your team number 1234 your static ip should be `10.12.34.2` Port is 6**1937**.
+The code written above is an example for a networktables connection with a RoboRIO, the `Vision` object will try to connect to the `10.19.37.2` ip via the NetworkTables protocol and then post to the 'SmartDashboard/vision_result' location a string with the directions found.

+NetworkTables uses post string internally so when creating a listener on the RoboRIO make sure you are converting to int.

-In an upcoming patch more connection types will be available - mainly for non-FRC Teams, Bluetooth, tcp and more.
+In an upcoming patch more connection types will be available - mainly for non-FRC usage, Bluetooth, tcp and more.
-Default will always remain udp with a hostname to find the roborio as OVL's main purpose is FRC.

 ### *Parameter Recap*